-Creating natural Christmas decor in your home and with family is fun!
-Which is why I wanted to share this adorable gingerbread inspired DIY apple candle village and twenty-one other creative Christmas decoration ideas at the end of the post.
+Today let's make a tea light Christmas village using natural Christmas decor.
+Let's get started making this adorable gingerbread inspired DIY apple candle village and then I want to share twenty-one other creative Christmas decoration ideas at the end of the post.

 Last year we moved in the direction of simple Christmas decorations but this year are adding more natural elements.
 To get the inspiration flowing, we rounded up in another post some beautiful minimalist Christmas decorations.